 7.1 Importance of Calligraphy

-Additionally, calligraphy ties us to history and legacy and recalls the time when relics and inscriptions were purposefully tailored.
+- Additionally, calligraphy ties us to historical legacy and recalls when relics and inscriptions were purposefully tailored.
 In other words, calligraphers were the rock stars of their era!
 By continuing to practice this age-old art form.
 We love and respect those who came before us and safeguard their legacy.

-Furthermore, calligraphy is constructive.
+- Furthermore, calligraphy is constructive.
 Sincerely, have you ever given it a shot?
-The act of dipping a pen into ink and watching the texts circulate onto the page has a phenomenally calming effect.
+Dipping a pen into the ink and watching the texts circulate onto the page has a phenomenally calming effect.
 This is also known as writing for mediation.

 Now, onto the exciting part of how to earn some bucks with calligraphy.
 There are endless possibilities here, so you can offer personalized wedding invitations that make every couple swoon with envy or perhaps produce stunning wall art that people can’t resist hanging in their homes.